 Are Tortoises Territorial?

 According to the Proceedings of Biological Science, territoriality in animals is about survival.
-So, wild tortoises are typically more territorial than domesticated tortoises.
+Wild tortoises are usually more territorial than domesticated tortoises.

 Tortoises won’t demonstrate territoriality by marking their territory.
 For example, a tortoise won’t urinate on a certain spot to create a boundary that other animals abide by.